yehonatan123f/yehonatan123f.github.io/index.md

 ## Yehonatan Fridman

+### About Myself
-I'm a master student in the Computer Science Department at the Ben-Gurion University of the Negev.
-My research field is "Recoverable Algorithms in HPC Systems Using NVRAM Technology".
-I am also interested in Parallel Computing, Artificial Intelegence, Computer Vision and Image Processing.
+I'm a computer scientist.
+Studying for my master degree in the Computer Science Department at the Ben-Gurion University of the Negev.
+I am interested in Artificial Intelegence, Computer Vision, Image Processing and Parallel Computing.

 ### E-mail & Links